 - One estimation is that 0.1% of your body microbiota are E. coli (~7,000,000 cells).

-E. coli is classified into six major groups based on virulence properties (aka how likely it is to harm humans).
+E. coli is classified into six major groups based on virulence properties ( how likely it is to harm humans).
 These groups may produce toxins.
 There are two methods to become ill with the toxins; ingesting the toxin itself (intoxication) or ingesting the bacteria which then produces the toxin.
-The most common E.coli pathogen is E. coli O:157 H:7, a strain of the group EHEC often connected to food or water contamination.
-E.coli 0157 is a Shiga toxin or STEC; this pathotype is the one most commonly heard about in the news in association with foodborne outbreaks.
-It is important to note that there are other strains such as E. coli O145 and E. coli O121:H19 which produce a Shiga toxin as well.
+The most common pathogenic E.coli is E. coli O:157 H:7, a strain of Shiga toxin-producing E. coli (STEC); this group often connected to food or water contamination.
+It is the one most commonly reported in the news in association with foodborne outbreaks.
+It is important to note that there are other STEC strains such as E. coli O145 and E. coli O121:H19 which produce a Shiga toxin as well.

 Major Global Outbreaks by the Numbers